 What if John Wick worked on The X-Files?

 The Books of Jericho series spins off after the shocking conclusion of Harvest Moon.
 These stories focus on Harvest Moon’s breakout character, Ethan Jericho.
 Jericho is a modern-day ronin—an international assassin whose work often puts him in conflict with the supernatural.

 In these four books, Jericho uncovers a conspiracy of a reptilian invasion, battles a doomsday cult for the missing pages of the Devil’s Bible, hunts for a serial killing mind-control worm, and is trapped in the icy tundra on the run from the savage Wendigo

-Support on Kicktstarter today & get great rewards!
-(FREE Preview Link Provided on the Page!!)
+Kicktstarter Archive / Legacy Page (FREE Preview Link Provided on the Page!!)

 Purchase on Kindle (Amazon Page)